 Lastly you need to rinse and if necessary neutralise, it’s important that after using a product to clean your decking, that if necessary depending on the product, a pH neutraliser is used, otherwise you risk the paint not adhering properly or damaging the deckboard surface.
 When using a product such as Owatrol Prepdeck this is vital.
 We recommend using Owatrol Net-trol to neutralise the timber then rinse with plenty of clean water.

 Our range of deck paints are second to none when it comes to quality, leaving you with an outstanding finish that will stand the test of time.
 Our deck paints are durable, wear and tear resistant, and are available in a range of colours to help you achieve your desired style.
-Our range of deck stains, paints and oils are;
+Our range of deck stains, paints and oiling will also help to nourish and protect, as well as are;

-Please contact one of our technical paint professionals today at Promain as we strive to direct you to the perfect decking paint, stains and oils for your deck.
+Please contact one of our technical paint professionals today at Promain as we strive to direct you to the perfect decking paint, stains, treatments and oils for your deck.

 Whether you are looking for a deck stain, oil or paint, Promain offers a wide range of solutions to help you move forward.
 With a range of deck paint colours to choose from including non-slip decking paint.
 Call us today to speak to a member of our technical support team and we will gladly assist you moving forward.

 If you have any queries, questions or would like any advice please contact our team.
-We have several experts on hand to answer any of your questions.
+We have several experts on hand to answer any of your questions on deck oil.
 We have years of experience in the application and maintenance of decking paint so are more than adept to help.
-We can recommend types of paint, application tips and advice on maintaining or refurbishing your garage.
+We can recommend types of paint, coverage, application tips and advice on maintaining or refurbishing your garage.
 Call us on; 01462 421 333.

 Deck paint will cover the deck with a complete film and will allow you many more colour choices.
 Deck stain on the other hand will give you a more natural look highlighting the grain of the wood to show through.